Franschhoek, Western Cape

-Franschhoek is where the French first made wine in South Africa 300 years ago.
+Franschhoek is where the French first made wine in South Africa more than 300 years ago.

-Wandering the main street is the best way to start your exploration as its the heart of this vibrant town and is always buzzing.
-It's lined with shops, restaurants and specialty stores, so you are bound to find something special.
-A very popular Franschhoek activity is wine tasting and you can visit some of the world's most acclaimed wine estates, which encircle the town.
+A very popular Franschhoek activity is wine tasting and you can visit some of the world's most-acclaimed wine estates here.
 Most of these wine estates started out as humble farms owned by the 'Vignerons de Franschhoek' (French winemakers of Franschhoek).
 Today, this is some of the most expensive real estate in the country.

 Travel tips & Planning info

 Who to contact

 Tel: +27 (0)21 876 2861

 All year.
 In winter (May to August) it can rain, but the surrounding area is beautifully green, while in summer (November to February) you will experience hot days and balmy nights.

 The wine towns of Paarl and Stellenbosch also have fabulous restaurants and wineries that you can visit as part of a winelands tour.
 Also, be sure to pop into the French Huguenot Memorial Museum at the T-junction at the end of town.

 There are a variety of cellars, from small boutique wineries that cater for those in search of something unique, to large cellars that offer organised tours and wine tastings.
 Visit Haute Cabrière to witness sabrage, a technique of using a sword to open a bottle of sparkling wine.